Your money-making expert. Financial journalist, TV and radio personality.

 If it is rarity that you crave, look no further than the ‘Rockin’ Max’, owned by Phil Denton of rock band Elixir, an original Wade Maxwell piggy bank that received a rock ‘n’ roll makeover treatment.

 Look out too for a precious Woody glazed with 22-carat gold leaf and presented to members of the NatWest board of directors and a lucky few competition winners over the years.
 There are just 25 in existence and these are the most highly valued NatWest piggies of all.
 They are a sure bet for you to make money collecting Natwest piggy banks.

 “[A golden piggy bank] with a certificate of authentication is going for £575 on eBay in 2019, but I’ve never seen one,” says Mr. Chown.

 Given the popularity of its piggies, it is perhaps surprising that NatWest stopped the promotion back in 1988.

 However, according to a bank spokesman, it was simply felt that the offer had run its course.
 It was replaced by the World Saver Account, in which the account holder was given a panda money box and cash was donated to the World Wildlife Fund.

 If you do fancy dipping your snout in the collectable piggy bank trough, “it’s worth seeing what you can find at car boot sales and jumble sales,” says Mr van-Drunick.
 “But in your quest to make money collecting Natwest piggy banks, don’t spend more than £10 on one.”

 If you use search engines on the web, he recommends that you don’t type in “NatWest” before “piggy bank”.

 “It inevitably means that the owner expects a higher price [as they know their value].”

-From £10 for Woody to £250 for a very good Cousin Wesley.
+From £10 for Woody to £175 for an excellent Cousin Wesley.